alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-tier1.md

 On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
++ Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount` .
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account belongs to multiple Azure tenants (for example, as a guest), you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Create a Key Vault in the SRE subscription by running `./Setup_SRE_Key_Vault_And_Users.ps1 -configId <SRE config ID>` , where the `<SRE config ID>` is `<SHM ID><SRE ID>` for the full config file you are using.
   + For example, the full config file `sre_testcsandbox_full_config` will have `<SRE config ID>` equal to `testcsandbox` .